-- Prior to the D.A. charging a person with rape, per Penal Code 261, defense lawyers investigate the accuser’s background to see if there is a pattern of lying.
+- Prior to the D.A. charging you with rape, per Penal Code 261, defense lawyers investigate the accuser(s) to see if there is a pattern of lying.

-While every legal case is different, it is favorable for a suspect to hire a criminal defense lawyer to conduct a pre-file investigation.
+While every legal case is different, it is favorable for you to hire a criminal defense lawyer to conduct a pre-file investigation.
 It is also beneficial to try to begin the investigative process as early as possible.

-When hiring an attorney or law firm to conduct a PFI, a suspect must consider the following:
+When hiring an attorney or law firm to conduct a PFI, consider the following:

 - The experience of the lawyer or firm with conducting the investigation;